lycheeverse/lychee/README.md

           Example: --fallback-extensions html,htm,php,asp,aspx,jsp,cgi

-          Note: This option only takes effect on `file://` URIs which do not exist.
+          Note: This option takes effect on `file://` URIs which do not exist and on `file://` URIs pointing to directories which resolve to themself (by the --index-files logic).

       --index-files <INDEX_FILES>
           When checking locally, resolves directory links to a separate index file.